bibek12345/DIPC/CloudWorkshop_DIPC_1000.md

     ![](images/1000/image1000_15.png)
     ```
     where:
-        <LOCAL_AGENT> - Select the local DIPC agent
+        <AGENT> - Select the DIPC agent you created
         <SOURCE_DB_NAME> - Name of the source database server.
-This have been provided in your environment page; look for entry SOURCE_DB_NAME
+This have been provided in your environment page;
+        look for entry SOURCE_DB_NAME
         <SOURCE_DB_SERVICE_NAME> - Service name string for the source database server.
-This have been provided in your environment page; look for entry SOURCE_DB_SERVICE_NAME
+This have been provided
+        in your environment page; look for entry SOURCE_DB_SERVICE_NAME
     ```
 7. Click "Test Connection" button and when the test is successful click "Save" button.
 DIPC will create the connection and will harvest the entities in the schema.
 You will be navigated to the Catalog and you will see, after some time, the connection you just created and the entities in that schema